All times are BST, by the way.

-1) He needs to improve both his overall offensive play and his overall defense play.
-He has good touch around the rim (as well as away from it, supposedly), but he has absolutely no moves or footwork with which to get these shots of.
-He gets tripped by little guys, blocked by big guys, outmuscled by sronger guys and confused by two guys at once.
-(Giggidy.)
+1) He needs to improve both his overall offensive play and his overall defence play.
+He has good touch around the rim (as well as away from it, supposedly), but he has no moves or footwork with which to get these shots of.
+He gets tripped by little guys, blocked by big guys, outmuscled by stronger guys and confused by two guys at once.
 And his defensive instincts are about as intelligent as those of a hedgehog when confronted by a speeding car.
-It's not pretty, and he makes no effort to hide it either.
+It’s not pretty, and he makes no effort to hide it either.

 2) He rebounds worse than Jason Kidd.

 3) He’s been stuck by Jay Bilas with the slightly unfortunate tag of “he needs to learn how to play”, which is always a worrying thing to find in a player when you’re wondering whether they’re worthy of joining the best basketball league in the world.

 4) He came off the bench behind Dallas Lauderdale for a whole season.
 This is the same Dallas Lauderdale who boasts no offensive talent, a free throw stroke that borders on the criminally reckless, who averaged only 3.6 rebounds in 21 minutes per game and whose hefty blocked shots numbers stemmed largely from Ohio State’s out-of-conference schedule.
 Yet in spite of all that, he was better for them than Mullens.